subuhifu/Linder-Airlines/README.md

 Then: My profile is updated, and the changes are saved.

 ### 3.2
-Given: I want to change my password.
+Given: I want to update my demographic information.

-When: I access the password change feature and provide a new password.
+When: I access the demographic information update feature and provide new details, such as my address, phone number, or date of birth.

-Then: My password is updated and saved securely.
+Then: My demographic information is updated, and the changes are saved securely.

 ### Requirement 4.0: Flight Management
 Scenario